LGBudd/KORD-KMKE-Custom-Scenery/README.md

   - max lon -87.0
 - Optional USGS orthophotos around major airports within the included area.
 - Groundnets for the major airports within the area (KORD, KMDW, KMKE) have been uploaded to Terrasync and now are included in the FlightGear database.
 - Updated NavData for KORD should be downloaded and installed with this custom scenery.
-The updated airport uses this updated data.
+The updated airport uses this updated navigation data.

 ### NOTE:
 This scenery is best when used together with "Champaign" and "Oshkosh and UP" custom scenery.
 Use of these three custom sceneries together (KORD-KMKE-Custom-Scenery, Champaign-Custom-Scenery and NWI-UPM-Custom-Scenery) will minimize issues at the scenery borders.
 They also provide a signicant North-South flight area with decent scenery.